ADVISORY FRANCE-ELECTION/ -- SCHEDULE UPDATED / SUBJECT TO CHANGE --

 1800GMT - Polls close

-TIME TBC - Supporters of incumbent President Emmanuel Macron react to the exit polls and preliminary results after polls close in the first round of the French presidential election.
-(AGENCY POOL)
+1600GMT APPROX - Live from the headquarters of incumbent President Emmanuel Macron where supporters and Macron himself will react to the exit polls and preliminary results after polls close in the first round of the French presidential election.
+(REUTERS / AGENCY POOL)

-TIME TBC (POSSIBLE ONLY) - Macron reacts to the exit polls and preliminary results (SOURCE TBC)

 TIME TBC - Far left presidential candidate Jean-Luc Melenchon reacts to the exit polls after the first round of the French presidential election.
 (POPULAR UNION CAMPAIGN TEAM)